 How an Arthrogram Works

-An arthrogram is a medical imaging method that gives your doctor a detailed look inside your joint.
+An arthrogram is a medical imaging method that provides your doctor with a detailed view of the inside of your joint.
 It differs from other imaging procedures because it uses a series of pictures, rather than a single image.
-This helps the doctor find injuries or other changes in bones as well as other joint structures, including muscles, tendons, ligaments, and cartilage.
+This helps the doctor identify injuries or other changes in bones, as well as in other joint structures, including muscles, tendons, ligaments, and cartilage.

 At your appointment, the technologist will position you on the table and conduct the imaging exam.
 The radiologist will administer the contrast agent.
 Your position varies depending on whether you are getting an X-ray, CT scan or MRI arthrogram.
-Sometimes, regular X-rays are taken in advance to help in guiding the contrast dye injection, as well as capture baseline imaging to use for comparison.
+Sometimes, regular X-rays are taken in advance to help guide the contrast dye injection and capture baseline imaging for comparison.

-After the radiologist removes the needle, he or she will ask you to move your shoulder or knee joint to help spread the contrast material throughout the area.
+After the radiologist removes the needle, they will ask you to move your shoulder or knee joint to help spread the contrast material throughout the area.
 Depending on the type of arthrogram you have, the process takes anywhere from 30 minutes to an hour for an MRI arthrogram.

 After the Arthrogram

 After your appointment, you probably won’t need to plan much recovery time.
-However, you might experience some discomfort after your shoulder or knee arthrogram, including swelling and pain in the joint.
+However, you may experience some discomfort after your shoulder or knee arthrogram, including swelling and joint pain.
 You may apply ice or take an over-the-counter analgesic to help with pain.
 These symptoms usually resolve within 48 hours.

-There is a slight risk of dislocation of the joint after an arthrogram.
+There is a slight risk of joint dislocation after an arthrogram.
 Your radiologist may recommend avoiding strenuous activity for 24 hours to give your body time to release the injected fluid from the joint.

 The highly trained, board-certified radiologists at American Health Imaging provide accurate imaging results your doctor can use to pinpoint the source of your pain and develop the treatment plan that is right for you.
 With convenient locations throughout Alabama, Florida, Georgia, South Carolina, and Texas, American Health Imaging makes getting high-quality medical imaging convenient and hassle-free.